getodk/docs/collect-settings.rst

   The subkeys in the general key can be a part of the admin key too.

 .. note::
-  QR code only contains settings whose values are not the default values.
-This is done because there're constraints on the amount of data a QR code can hold.
+  QR code only contains settings whose values are not the default values because of the constraints on the amount of data a QR code can hold.

 .. warning::
   The QR code used for settings-import contains the admin and server passwords *in plain text*.
 To remove them from the code, :gesture:`tap` the warning on the QR code screen.